dalibo/emaj/docs/en/upgrade.rst

 Upgrading towards version 4.3.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before E-Maj 4.3.0, the *emaj_log_stat_group()*, *emaj_gen_sql_group()* and *emaj_snap_log_group()* functions families accepted a NULL value or an empty string as the first mark name of the requested time range, this value representing the oldest known mark for the tables group or groups.
+Before E-Maj 4.3.0, the *emaj_log_stat_group()*, *emaj_gen_sql_group()* and *emaj_snap_log_group()* functions families accepted a NULL value or an empty string as the first mark name of the requested time range, this value representing the oldest known mark for the table group or groups.
 The concept being ambiguous, especially with multi-groups functions, this feature has been removed in version 4.3.0.

 The *emaj_snap_log_group()* function has been replaced by both :ref:`emaj_dump_changes_group()<emaj_dump_changes_group>` and :ref:`emaj_gen_sql_dump_changes_group()<emaj_gen_sql_dump_changes_group>` functions, providing much larger features.
 In order to create a files set of log tables extracts, the statement::